Miami: Climate

 Miami has a tropical monsoon climate (Köppen climate classification Am) with hot and wet summers and warm and dry winters.

-The city's sea-level elevation, coastal location, position just above the Tropic of Cancer, and proximity to the Gulf Stream shape its climate.
+Miami's sea-level elevation, coastal location, position just above the Tropic of Cancer, and proximity to the Gulf Stream shape its climate.
 Average winter high temperatures, from December to March, range from 76.4–80.3 F. January is the coolest month with an average daily temperature of 68.2 F. Low temperatures fall below 50 F about 3 to 4 nights during the winter season, after the passage of cold fronts that produce what little rainfall that falls in the winter.

-There are two basic seasons in Miami, a hot and wet season from May through October, and a warm and dry season from November through April.
+There are two basic seasons in Miami, a hot and wet season from May to October, and a warm and dry season from November to April.
 During the hot and wet season, daily thundershowers occur in the humid unstable air masses.
 The wet season in Miami is defined as the period during which the average daily dew point temperature is above 70 F. The rainy season typically begins on the first day that occurs, or within a few days later.

-Similarly, daily rainfall in Miami decreases sharply when the average daily dew point falls to 70 F or below, although in some years, a stalled front to the south of the Florida peninsula may cause rains to continue for a few more days.
-During the years 1956 to 1997, the date summer began ranged from April 16 to June 3, with a median date of May 21.
-During those same years, the date summer ended ranged from September 24 to November 1, with a median date of October 17.
-During the summer, temperatures range from the mid-80s to low 90s °F (29–35 °C) and are accompanied by high humidity, though the heat is often relieved in the afternoon by thunderstorms or a sea breeze that develops off the Atlantic Ocean.
+Daily rainfall in Miami decreases sharply when the average daily dew point falls to 70 F or below.
+In some years, a stalled front to the south of the Florida peninsula may cause rains to continue for a few more days.
+From 1956 to 1997, the date summer began ranged from April 16 to June 3, with a median date of May 21.
+In those same years, the date summer ended ranged from September 24 to November 1, with a median date of October 17.

+During summer, temperatures range from the mid-80s to low 90s °F (29–35 °C) and are accompanied by high humidity.
+The heat is often relieved in the afternoon by thunderstorms or a sea breeze that develops off the Atlantic Ocean.
 Much of the year's 61.9 in of rainfall occurs during this period.
 Dew points in the warm months range from 71.9 F in June to 73.7 F in August.